kaikai-qin/kaikai-qin.github.io/_pages/about.md

 # 🔥 News

-- *2025.08*: My poster based on the previous work "C^0 Generalized Coons Patches for High-order Cage-based Deformation" has won the Best Poster Prize at the union conference of CCF CAD\&CG and CSIAM GDC. &nbsp;🎉
+- *2025.08*: My poster based on the previous work "C^0 Generalized Coons Patches for High-order Cage-based Deformation" has won the Best Poster Award at the union conference of CCF CAD\&CG and CSIAM GDC. &nbsp;🎉
 - *2025.06*: One paper is conditionally accepted by CAD/Graphics 2025 and will be published in CSIAM-AM journal. &nbsp;🎉
 - *2025.05*: I have just completed my doctoral thesis defense. &nbsp;🎉🎉